Critique of Practical Reason: Doctrine of method

 However, it is necessary to select the right sorts of examples in order to demonstrate genuine moral goodness.
 And here, Kant says, we are liable to error in two ways.
 The first type of error consists in trying to attract students into being moral by providing them examples in which morality and self-love coincide.
 The second type of error consists in trying to emotionally arouse the students about morality by providing examples of extraordinary moral heroism, above what morality normally requires.
-The examples we choose should stress simple dutifulness.
+The examples we choose should stress dutifulness and purity of intention.

 The first of these methods, argues Kant, is destined to fail because students will not come to understand the unconditional nature of duty.
 The examples will also not be very inspiring.
-When we see extraordinary self-sacrifice in the name of following a principle we are inspired and moved.
+When we see extraordinary self-sacrifice in the name of following a principle independently of any advantage or gain, we are inspired and moved.
 But when we see someone following a principle with hardly any sacrifice or cost to himself, we are not equally impressed.

 The second method will also fail because it appeals to the emotions rather than to reason.
-It is only reason that can produce long-lasting change in a person's character.
-This method also leads students to associate morality with the impossible theatrics of melodrama, and therefore to disdain the everyday obligations they should be fulfilling as boring and useless.
+Only reason can produce firm long-lasting changes in a person's character.
+This method also leads students to associate morality with the impossible theatrics of melodrama, and therefore to disdain the everyday obligations they should be fulfilling as beneath them.

-Kant ends the second Critique on a hopeful note about the future of ethics.
-The wonders of both the physical and the ethical worlds are not far for us to find: to feel awe, we should only look upward to the stars or inward to the moral law which we carry around within us.
+Kant ends the second Critique on a hopeful note about the future of ethics, stating that "[t]wo things fill the mind with ever new and increasing admiration and reverence, the more often and more steadily one reflects on them: the starry heavens above me and the moral law within me".Kant, KpV 5:161 The wonders of both the physical and the ethical worlds are not far for us to find: to feel awe, we should only look upward to the stars or inward to the moral law which we carry within us.
 The study of the physical world was dormant for centuries and wrapped in superstition before the physical sciences actually came into existence.
 We are allowed to hope that soon the moral sciences will replace superstition with knowledge about ethics.

+Influence

+The second Critique exercised a decisive influence over the subsequent development of the field of ethics and moral philosophy beginning with Johann Gottlieb Fichte's Doctrine of Science.
+Fichte felt that studying Kant's critical philosophy in 1790 helped him overcome his crisis of metaphysical determinism.
+He wrote a letter in late 1790 to Friedrich August Weisshuhn about his excitement after reading the second Critique and says that "[p]ropositions which I thought could never be overturned have been overturned for me.
+Things have been proven to me which I thought could never be proven—for example, the concept of absolute freedom, the concept of duty, etc.— and I feel all the happier for it".
+Later, during the 20th century, it became the principal reference point for deontological moral philosophy and Kantian ethics.